Fan Pan Tae: Format

-The competition will find the genuine fan, one out of the 5 contestants.
 The first competition involves memorization and spontaneous response in answering the question pictures within 3 seconds.
-The next break competes between 2 pairs to find the last two contestants by answering the question from a hint of a given qualification or jigsaw game.
-The final round lets the last 2 contestants answer the question from a hint of a given qualification to find the last man standing.
-In last break, the winner who is able to answer the special question will become “The genuine fan” and receive special unique prizes.
-At the end of the year, winners from each telecast will join the year end challenge for the “Fan of the Year” for the grand prize, such as land, house and a brand new car (Toyota Camry in 2007), which is worth more than 4 million bahts.
+The next break pits 2 pairs against each other to find the last two contestants by answering a question from a hint of a given qualification or jigsaw game.
+The final round lets the last 2 contestants answer a question from a hint of a given qualification to find the last man standing.
+In the last break, the winner who is able to answer the special question will become “The genuine fan” and receive special unique prizes.
+At the end of the year, winners from each telecast will join the year-end challenge for “Fan of the Year” for the grand prize, such as land, a house and a brand new car (Toyota Camry in 2007), which is worth more than 4 million bahts.

-Fan Pan Tae has been adapted in Sweden by commercial broadcaster TV4, with the local title 'Fantasterna'.
-The first series aired in 2013 and was produced by Baluba, part of the Nice Entertainment Group.
-In early 2015, Sky One in the UK is due to air a local adaptation entitled.
-8 x 60 minute episodes will air in primetime on Thursdays at 8pm, the series is produced by Victory Television, who have made changes to the format making each episode a competition being fans with a passion for different subjects.
-Known as 'The Fan' internationally, Fan Pan Tae is marketing and sold internationally by format sales company, Small World IFT.